 SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

-- Summary: For 9 out of 10 long-term travelers, SafetyWing is the better choice — cheaper, can be cancelled monthly, worldwide in 170+ countries.
+- For 9 out of 10 long-term travelers, SafetyWing is the better choice — cheaper, can be cancelled monthly, worldwide in 170+ countries.

 - World Nomads wins if you want real adventure sports (climbing, deep diving, bungee jumping, heli-skiing, paragliding) covered.

-- SafetyWing Essential currently costs $62.72 per 4 weeks For 18-39 year olds (as of 2026-04-20, safetywing.com).
-World Nomads price depends on nationality and route — typically 2-3× SafetyWing.
+- SafetyWing Essential currently costs USD 62.72 per 4 weeks for 18–39 year olds (as of 2026-04-20, safetywing.com).
+World Nomads pricing depends on nationality and route — typically 2–3 times SafetyWing.

 - Both can be legally purchased in Germany — but they do NOT replace statutory health insurance as long as you are registered in Germany.